 An "elective" is defined as any non-required coursework that is directly relevant to a student's education and training as a clinical psychologist, as determined by the student and the advisor.
 A "course" is defined as any experience that is awarded credit hours by the university.
-Courses can be regularly offered courses, special topics (PSYC 892), directed readings and research (PSYC 897), or practica (PSYC 881).
-(This list is not meant to be exclusive.).
-Research experiences already required by the program (second-year project, dissertation) cannot be used to meet the elective requirement.
+Courses can be regularly offered courses, special topics (PSYC 892), or practica (PSYC 881).
+(This list is not exclusive.).
+Research experiences already required by the program (second-year project, dissertation) cannot meet the elective requirement.

 "Directly relevant" is a difficult term to define.
-Decisions will be made on a case-bycase basis.
+Decisions will be made on a case-by-case basis.
 A good example of an ineligible course is a course in Spanish.
-A probably eligible course would be a course dealing with mental health issues among the Latino population in the United States.
-A course on accounting would be ineligible.
-A course dealing with management issues in health care settings might be eligible.
+An eligible course might focus on mental health issues among Latinos in the United States.
+A course on accounting is ineligible.
+A course focused on management issues in health care settings is eligible.

-Eligible courses include those offered by the Department of Psychology, other departments and schools at George Mason University, and the universities in the Consortium of Universities in the Washington DC Metropolitan Area (see University Catalogue for more information).
-If at all possible, elective courses should comprise a "package" of experiences that focus on a theme (e.g., a special population, a specific disorder, a specific skill such as research methods and statistics).
+Eligible courses include those offered by the Department of Psychology, other departments at George Mason University, and the universities in the Consortium of Universities in the Washington DC Metropolitan Area (see University Catalogue for more information).

-Electives must be approved by a student's advisor and the Director of Clinical Training (DCT).
-A request for approval of an elective should be accompanied by a catalogue description of the course, a syllabus, and a brief explanation of how the course meets the student's education and training needs.
+The student's advisor and the Director of Clinical Training (DCT) approve electives.
+A request for approval of an elective should include a catalogue description of the course, a syllabus, and a brief explanation of how the course meets the student's education and training needs.